thepantherwitch/Echo-Form/README.md

 - **Documentation:** Simplifies documenting workplace incidents, empowering users to pursue internal or external reporting confidently.
 - **Guidance:** Provides actionable steps and curated resources to navigate workplace challenges effectively.
 - **Privacy Promise:** Ensures confidentiality and equitable workplaces by collecting essential details for documentation and reporting.
+- **Accessible Design:** Echo-Form is designed with accessibility in mind.
+We use Accessible Rich Internet Application (ARIA) roles and attributes to enhance the accessibility of our web interface, making it easier for all users to interact with our platform.

 ## Installation
 To install Echo-Form locally, follow these steps: